fidesosu/passelimerit-docs/parts/responses/index.md

 # Responses
 ## Successful responses
-Successful response is represented as JSON with response code 200.
-In many cases, when needed and possible, response will also include details of fulfilled requests (like added document id, transaction id or customer id).
+Successful response is represented as `JSON` with response code `200`. <br>In many cases, when needed and possible, response will also include details of fulfilled requests (like added `document id`, `transaction id` or `customer id`).

-Response to the successful request is usually something like this
+:::info Response to the successful request is usually similar to the following example:
 ```json
 {
   "CustomerId":"665f01a4-357a-4a6b-a565-2f17e6e1da13",